-Fellowships for Woods Hole Marine Biological Laboratory and Cold Spring Harbor Laboratory Summer Courses
+Course Fellowships for Woods Hole Marine Biological Laboratory and Cold Spring Harbor Laboratory

 Overview | Web Lectures | Fellowships | Activities | Home

+New scientists are encouraged to apply for appropriate courses that may benefit their scientific development, with the knowledge that very substantial (usually complete) financial support is available to provide for the participation of several fellows.
 Applications should be submitted through the normal MBL and CSHL application mechanisms.
-The MBL or CSHL will inform students if they have been selected.
+The MBL or the CSHL will inform students if they have been selected to receive IAC-USNC/IBRO funds.
 No applications should be sent to IBRO or the IAC-USNC directly.
-While not required, the IAC-USNC/IBRO does request that persons preparing their applications let the committee know they are applying (preferably in advance of the application deadline).
-Scientists who applied before but were not accepted might consider applying again as the application pool varies each year.
-If you are applying, please contact Dr. Marilee Shelton-Davenport at
+While not required, the IAC-USNC/IBRO does request that persons preparing their applications email the IAC-USNC ( ) to let us know you are applying (preferably in advance of the application deadline).
+In addition, if you previously applied but were not accepted, please consider applying again as the application pool varies each year.

-Applicants are also encouraged to remember that these courses are competitive in nature and thus they should prepare their applications to the best of their ability.
+In addition to strengthening their applications by including a letter from neuroscientists familiar with the MBL or the CSHL type programs, applicants are also encouraged to remember that these courses are competitive in nature and prepare their applications to the best of their ability.

-Points that a candidate's referee (the person writing a letter on behalf of a candidate) should address in their reference letter:
+Points that the candidate's referee (the person writing a letter on behalf of a candidate) should address in their reference letter:

 1. brief summary of scientific education and experience of the candidate (interviewee)